dyreschlock/pocket-extras/jtcz80_combo/README.md

 ## Set-up Note #2

+I did not include any of the standard MRA files, but I have included new MRA files for games not included in Jotego's current jtbin.
+These are primarily for <b>1942</b>, <b>1943</b>, and <b>Commando</b>.
+You can build these MRAs yourself, or the roms will be available through updaters.

-I didn't include any MRA files.
-These cores are using the same roms as they would be normally, so just copy them from your other core folders, or use the updaters to get new copies.
+For all of the standard roms, these cores are using the same roms as they would be normally, so just copy them from your other core folders, or use the updaters to get new copies.